borisdev/resume/resume.md

 - [CPAL LLM
   Chain](https://python.langchain.com/docs/use_cases/more/code_writing/cpal) - first causal LLM chain.
 [Tweet by LangChain](https://twitter.com/LangChainAI/status/1678797225013440514)
-- built observability systems
+- algorithm to reduce LLM inference load by 80% and 10x ground truth
+- 1st observability system designed and built for two companies
+- 1st data curation process for two companies
-- launched company's first language AI
+- 1st language AI feature for one company
-- migrated my team to a microservice paradigm
+- 1st microservice paradigm for one company
 - earned a PhD working on human inequality metrics

 ## Style